vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/content.md

 ::: tip Markdown Syntax

-If you don't know Markdown yet, check out the [Markdown Tutorial](../markdown/README.md).
+If you don’t know Markdown yet, check out the [Markdown Tutorial](../markdown/README.md).

 In about fifteen minutes, you can learn how to write Markdown, remember to come back after reading it!